TheAlexLichter/talk-voidzero-rolldown-squiggleconf-25/slides.md

   * Combines the best parts of prior art:
     * Rollup's API and compat to the plugin ecosystem
     * Speed and behavior from esbuild (such as `inject`)
-    * Optimization features that you know from webpack (advanced chunking)
+    * Inspiration for optimization features from webpack (advanced chunking)
   * Experimental features:
-    * Module Federation support (WIP)
-    * HMR built-in
+    * Built-in HMR
     * Import map generation
     * CSS Bundling
+    * First class Module Federation (WIP)
   * Minification via [Oxc](https://oxc.rs/)

   </VClicks>